What is the average cost to have a baby?

 Just in the first month of your baby’s life, a study from MyVoucherCodes states that you’re more than likely going to end up spending over £500.
 That’s on average:

-64% of those 1,104 asked also said that they weren’t prepared for these costs.
+And a majority (64%) also said they weren’t prepared for these costs.
 Use our baby costs calculator to help you budget before the big day and prepare for the costs to come.

 Average cost of baby products